storyfeet/dugi_bialan/content/grammar.md

 __Word : PRE\* (ATOM | PRE\\2)__

-A Word is either an Atom, a set of Prefixes followed by an Atom, or a set of prefixes ending in a repeated prefix.
+A Word is either an Atom, or set of Prefixes followed by an Atom.

 * {{qoth "doimo"}} : Room
+* {{qoth "guli-zo"}} : body
 * {{qoth "ga-va-zo"}} : Colour of nothing / black
-* {{qoth "guli-guli"}} : body

 __Item : Word+ ("bi" Complex +)\*__